top of page

 For nearly four decades, Fairborn has been an unofficial “Halloween City” in Ohio.
 This is almost entirely due to the Foy family who operates five nostalgic businesses in the historic district—Foy’s Halloween & Variety Store and Foy’s Adult Costume Store (open year-round) and the Haunted House Store (featuring special effects and props), Kids Costume Store and Haunted Museum, which are open in October only, or by special appointment.

 October really is a special time to visit Fairborn.
 Along with the extra fun at Foy’s, the annual Downtown Fairborn Halloween Festival takes place on the third weekend of October and offers activities such as the Spooktactular Parade and costume contest on Friday, a zombie walk on Saturday, festival-wide Trick or Treat with vendors on Sunday and Halloween-themed entertainment throughout the weekend, plus live music, food, crafts and more.
-This year’s festival takes place Oct.
-20-22.
+This year’s festival was on Oct.
+11-13.

 Foy’s Haunted House Store and Kids Costume Store open for the season on Oct.
 1. The Haunted Museum is open from 6-10 p.m. on Friday and Saturday nights in October.
 A live DJ and vendors selling pumpkin bread, apple cider and other treats often set up outside of the museum during these hours.